cherry15/simpleaxios/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project folder, you can run:

 #### `npm start`